yyzhang666/Delphes/README.md

 E.g. command `DelphesSTDHEP_EDM4HEP -h` to know the arguments in it.

 We eventually get a '.root' file.

+# Full simulation

 # Edm4hep analysis
-To inspect the root file within the command line, run this command
+To inspect the root file with the edm4hep data within the command line, run this command
 ```
 podio-dump -h
 ```